 In accordance with O.C.G.A. § 50-5-64, these agreements shall terminate absolutely and without further obligation at the close of the fiscal year in which it was executed and at the close of each succeeding fiscal year for which it may be renewed.
 These agreements may be renewed only by a positive action taken by the University.
 In addition, these agreements shall terminate if the State does not provide adequate funding, but that is considered a remote possibility.
-The University's principal and interest payments related to financing lease agreements for fiscal year 2023 were \$25,663,711 and \$11,243,522, respectively.
+The University's principal and interest payments related to financing lease agreements for fiscal year 2024 were \$10,066,971 and \$10,698,458, respectively.

-The University has \$207,905,310 in outstanding notes payable due to component units for financing lease agreements.
-Notes Payable included the addition of a financing lease agreement, The Summit, a 508-bed residence hall.
-This increase was partially offset by annual payments.
+The University has \$199,636,820 in outstanding notes payable due to component units for financing lease agreements.